 The proposed clearing involves the management of Invasive Native Scrub Species in the Cobar Peneplain IBRA region in Western CMA.
 Invasive native species (INS) in the area to be managed are Bimble Box (Eucalytpus populnea), Red Box (Eucalyptus intertexta), Budda (Eremophila mitchellii), Narrowleaf Hopbush (Dodonaea viscosa subsp.
 Angustissima), Broadleaf Hopbush (Dodonaea viscosa subsp.
-Spatulata), Emu Bush (Eremophila longifolia), Turpentine (Eremophila sturtii), Wilga (Geijera parviflora), Silver Cassia (Senna form taxon 'artemisioides'), Punty Bush (Senna form taxon 'filifolia'), White Cypress Pine (Callitris glaucophylla), Mulga (Acacia aneura) and Yarran (Acacia homalophylla).
+Spatulata), Emu Bush (Eremophila longifolia), Turpentine (Eremophila sturtii), Wilga (Geijera parviflora), Silver Cassia (Senna form taxon 'artemisioides'), Punty Bush (Senna form taxon 'filifolia'), White Cypress Pine (Callitris glaucophylla), and Yarran (Acacia homalophylla).
 In the opinion of the relevant Catchment Management Authority (or an officer of that Authority responsible for making this assessment) the invasive native species in the area to be managed satisfy the criteria for acting invasively.

-The clearing type proposed is the paddock scale treatment option - Clearing Type f, ie. clearing of plants at paddock scale with longer term disturbance to soil and groundcover.
+a) The clearing type proposed is the paddock scale treatment option - Clearing Type e, ie. Clearing of plants at paddock scale with temporary disturbance to soil and groundcover (eq bladeploughing)